Ecommerce shipping support guide

 Opening

 This guide is for support wording only.
-It does not change checkout, pricing, customer data, shipping labels, carrier settings, tax, refunds, payout settings, or account permissions.
+It does not change checkout, pricing, Gumroad files, customer data, shipping labels, carrier settings, DNS/MX, email systems, credentials, OAuth, tax, refunds, payout settings, account permissions, or marketplace configuration.

 Example 1: tracking number has just been added